Usha-Mounika/Samsung_PD/README.md

 The following code is a 4-bit multiplier multiplying two 4-bit numbers and three 8-bit registers through which data is propagated to output.

+#### Isolating Outputs
+When there are more number of outputs to be connected after implementation of design, this may cause a violation of internal delays as cell delay is a function of load capacitance.
+Inordr to avoid internal failure, we isolate by inserting a buffer at output port.
+So, the buffer drives the external load.Now, the internal paths are decoupled from output paths.